-- ACI Proactive Risk Manager ("PRM").
-PRM is a neural network-based fraud detection system designed to help card issuers, merchants, merchant acquirers and financial institutions combat fraud schemes.
+• ACI Proactive Risk Manager is a neural network-based fraud detection system designed to help card issuers, merchants, merchant acquirers and financial institutions combat fraud schemes.
 The system combines the pattern recognition capability of neural-network transaction scoring with custom risk models of expert rules-based strategies and advanced client/server account management software.
-PRM operates on IBM System z, HP NonStop, Sun Solaris and Microsoft Windows servers.
-There are six editions of PRM, each of which is tailored for specific industry needs.
-The six editions are debit, credit, merchant, private label, money laundering detection and enterprise. - ACI Case Manager (formerly ACI Automated Case Management System).
-ACI Case Manager offers customers the flexibility to automate activities and processes across the complete lifecycle of a case.
+The real time capability enables fraud assessment to be part of the authorization process preventing fraud occurring.
+ACI Proactive Risk Manager operates on IBM System z, HP NonStop, Oracle Solaris and Microsoft Windows servers.
+There are six editions of Proactive Risk Manager, each of which is tailored for specific industry needs.
+The six editions are debit, credit, merchant, private label, money laundering detection and enterprise.

+• ACI Case Manager offers customers the flexibility to automate activities and processes across the complete lifecycle of a case.
 Cases are created when fraud officers checking an alert within ACI Proactive Risk Manager identify fraud or money laundering.
 The solution is a basic framework that defines processes for researching and resolving cases, including investigation resources, timeframes, escalation paths and alerts.
 The ACI Case Manager also acts as a central repository for case histories and resource activities to provide organizations with centralized auditing capabilities.